 Mistake #4: Edit & Watermark Your ALL Photos & Headers

 There are 2 main purposes for this-to have visually appealing photos with graphics that will grab viewers attention and to PROTECT your images for thievery!
 ANYONE can steal your pictures and call them their own-I have had this happen & it is hard to fight against!

 One BIG way you can prevent this from happening is by adding a watermark to your photos.
 It’s VERY EASY to do & 100% worth the time to do it!
 The majority of my photo editing and graphic building is done using PicMonkey.
 There is a FREE option for using the site that has limited fonts & abilities, but I have a yearly paid subscription PicMonkey: crazy-awesome photo editing*!
 The price is very reasonable especially for ALL you can do with it.
 Plus it gives you access to tons of trendy fonts (which I love!).
 They have an AWESOME photo editor and then you can do all kinds of things with the photos-make collages, make graphics, edit photos, add cool filters & text to photos, add customized overlays and watermarks, and SO much more!
 I LOVE PICMONKEY!

 Mistake #5: Social Media, keep it separate from your personal accounts

-There is whole lot more that I have learned along the way, but that will have to be for another post!
+As a result of these lessons learned, my site has grown greatly in traffic and provides extra income for my family.
+There is ot more that I have learned along the way, but that will have to be for another post!
 Just remember these 5 mistakes I have made and you can start off successful from the beginning!